zeffii/BlenderSciViz/README.md

 Preliminary code for plotting data in Blender.

 ###What this project hopes to achieve?
-Create a collection of scripts to show various ways to use the powerful Blender python API called `bpy`.
+Provide a collection of scripts to show various ways to use the Blender python API called `bpy`.
-These examples are intended to help you code your own visualizations based on `bpy`, and can be used on their own or can combined with eachother.
+These examples are intended to help you code your own visualizations, and can be used on their own or combined.

 ###Useful code snippets